 - An unusual or severe headache

-Your doctor can perform diagnostic tests to find out if you're infected, the seriousness of the infection and how best to treat that infection.
+Your health care provider can perform diagnostic tests to find out whether you're infected, how serious the infection is and how best to treat that infection.

 - Overview of bacteria.
 Merck Manual Professional Version. https://www.merckmanuals.com/professional/infectious-diseases/bacteria-and-antibacterial-drugs/overview-of-bacteria?query=overview.
 Accessed Sept.
 12, 2019.